-Students must maintain a cumulative score of 70% to remain in good academic standing.
-Students must achieve a final minimum score of 70% to earn a master's degree.
+For cohorts graduating before April 1, 2024, students must maintain a cumulative score of 70% to remain in good academic standing and achieve a final minimum score of 70% to earn a master's degree.
+For cohorts graduating after April 1, 2024, students must maintain a cumulative score of 80% to remain in good academic standing and achieve a final minimum score of 80% to earn a master's degree.
 All courses, including those in core subject areas, specializations, and program electives, taken after matriculation as a degree candidate are used to calculate students' final score.
-Students may take additional electives beyond the minimum credits required for their graduate degree to raise their final score to the 70% minimum score required to graduate.
-Students, upon completion of the additional electives, who still do not meet the 70% minimum score are withdrawn from the master's degree program.
+Students may take additional electives beyond the minimum credits required for their graduate degree to raise their final score to the minimum score required to graduate.
+Students, upon completion of the additional electives, who still do not meet the minimum score are withdrawn from the master's degree program.